Quidditch Premier League: History

 The Quidditch Premier League was founded in November 2016 by Jack Lennard in hopes of developing quidditch further during the summer months in the UK's off-season.
 Lennard is the current Director of the League.
 The QPL was launched live on Sky News Sunrise and immediately gained international attention, with appearances in BBC News, ITV News, and even a mention on Conan.
 The first season debuted in June 2017, and saw the West Midlands Revolution crowned as the inaugural champions.
 In September 2017, two new teams were added; the Welsh Dragons, in the South Division, and the Scottish Thistles, in the North Division.
 These represent the first national Scottish and Welsh quidditch teams.
 The 2018 League was once contested across 3 fixtures in each division, followed by a championship at Cardiff Arms Park.
 The winners were the London Monarchs, who swept the board with an unbeaten season; the Southeast Knights finished as runners-up, and the 2017 champions, the West Midlands Revolution, came third.
 Before the 2018 season commenced, it was announced that the Quidditch Premier League would be establishing a European Division with five teams for the 2019 season.
 The new teams are based in Paris, Lille, Brussels, Amsterdam, and Cologne.
 It has also subsequently been announced that a further two UK teams would be debuting in 2019, based in London and North West/North East England, which will see the two UK divisions become three.

+Due to Covid-19 pandemic, the QPL's last year was 2019, with no plans to restart it.